shiftsecurityleft/example-nodejs-express-app/README.md

 # Infrapipe - Example App (Nodejs/Express)

 Infrapipe is an opinionated pipeline that is configured to work with a specific CI tool.
 The intent is to make Engineers, Developers , and other enthusiasts quickly productive in deploying "known-good" application architectures into the most common cloud platform technologies.
-The aspirational goal is to get folks to go from "git clone" to production as fast as possible.
+The aspirational goal is to have the experience of going from "git clone" to production as fast as possible.

 ## About - Example App (Nodejs/Express)
 -   Continuous Integration (CI) Platform = Gitlab